Classful and Classless IP Addressing

 Classless Addressing

-Classful addressing divides an IP address into the Network portion and Host portions along octet boundaries.
-It uses a fixed subnet mask which is /8, /16 and /24, but, classless address uses a variable number of bits for the network and host portions of the address.
-The subnet mask is not fixed for classless addressing system.
+Classful addressing divides an IP address into the Network and Host portions along octet boundaries.
+It uses a fixed subnet mask, which is /8, /16 and /24, but classless addresses use a variable number of bits for the network and host portions of the address.
+The subnet mask is not fixed for a classless addressing system.

-The classful addressing system assigned 50% IPv4 addresses to Class A networks; 25% of IPv4 addresses to Class B, 12.5% of IPv4 addresses to Class C and the remaining 12.5 % Shared both Class D and E. The classful addressing plan waste the most of IP address which decreases the availability of IPv4 addresses.
-For example, an organization that had a network with more than 254 hosts would need a class B network with more than 65,000 addresses wasting 64,700 IP addresses.
+The classful addressing system assigned 50% of IPv4 addresses to Class A networks, 25% of IPv4 addresses to Class B, 12.5% of IPv4 addresses to Class C, and the remaining 12.5 % Shared to both Class D and E. The classful addressing plan wastes the most IP addresses, decreasing the availability of IPv4 addresses.
+For example, an organization with a network with more than 254 hosts would need a class B network with more than 65,000 addresses, wasting 64,700 IP addresses.

-To overcome the waste of IP addresses, classless addressing was introduced by IETF in 1993.
-In classless addressing system, there is no class of IP address, but the addresses has still granted in blocks.
-In classless addressing system, when an organization or individuals, need connectivity to the Internet; it also granted a block or range of addresses according to the need of organization and individuals.
-For example an individual required only two addresses and an organization given thousands of addresses based on the number of its requirements.
+IETF introduced classless addressing to overcome the waste of IP addresses in 1993.
+There is no IP address class in a classless addressing system, but the addresses are still granted in blocks.
+In a classless addressing system, when an organization or individuals need connectivity to the Internet, it also grants a block or range of addresses according to the needs of the organization and individuals.
+For example, an individual requires only two addresses, and an organization is given thousands of addresses based on the number of its requirements.

 VLSM » Networkustad